sharathm2020/NLPChatBot/README.md

 #### Can I use this bot with my own Supabase project?

-A: Yes!
+A: For sure.
 Just set up the required tables and update your .env file.
+Once the keys are set and your tables have the required columns, everything should be good to go.

 ## Authors